 To bypass the risks associated with delays in secondary administration or interruptions of primary infusions, a secondary may itself be administered as a primary.
 When this strategy is followed, the clinician is then required to initiate a strategy to flush the utilized primary tubing to deliver the remainder of the secondary fluid.
 Delivering the secondary remaining in the tubing is critical to avoid a potential underdose as secondary infusion containers may be 50 or 100 mL while the primary set priming volume may be 20 mL or greater.
-Discarding the fluid remaining in the tubing in the prescribed dose being wasted.
+Discarding the fluid remaining in the tubing may lead to a considerable portion of the prescribed dose being wasted.